 The Second District Court of Appeal held that a project’s potentially significant environmental impacts required preparation of an EIR rather than the mitigated negative declaration adopted by the City.
 Save the Agoura Cornell Knoll et al. v.
 City of Agoura Hills et al., 46 Cal.App.5th 665 (2020).

-The project at issue consisted of 35 residential apartment units plus retail, restaurant, and office space on an 8.2-acre site located in Agoura Hills, California.
-The City approved a Mitigated Negative Declaration (MND) for the project, finding no substantial evidence of a significant effect on the environment because the project incorporated feasible mitigation measures that would reduce any potential impacts to a less-than-significant level.
+The project consisted of 35 residential apartment units plus retail, restaurant, and office space on an 8.2-acre site located in Agoura Hills.
+The City approved a Mitigated Negative Declaration for the project, finding no substantial evidence of a significant effect on the environment because the project incorporated mitigation measures it believed would reduce potential impacts to a less-than-significant level.

 - Impacts on Cultural Resources

-The court of appeal determined the MND’s mitigation measures were insufficient to avoid or reduce potential impacts to prehistoric cultural resources to a less-than-significant level.
-He proposed mitigation measures, it found, lacked any analysis of whether the archeological resources within the proposed construction site could be avoided.
-Nor did the measures specify any performance criteria for evaluating the feasibility of avoidance as an alternative to excavation.
+The court of appeal determined the MND’s mitigation measures were insufficient to avoid or reduce potential impacts to archeological and tribal cultural resources to a less-than-significant level.
+The proposed measures, it found, lacked an analysis of whether the resources within the proposed construction site could be avoided.
+Nor did the measures specify performance criteria for evaluating the feasibility of avoidance as an alternative to excavation.
 Further, substantial evidence provided by an expert in Native American archeology and history demonstrated that the project could likely cause significant permanent damage to the site and the proposed data recovery program was inadequate to mitigate that damage.